omarahmed777/omarahmed777/README.md

 You can mainly reach me on discord @ Nerdy#9545, but please send a message first so I know you're not a bot 😄

-- Languages: Python, Java & Javascript, CSS & HTML, currently learning C and Haskell
+- Languages: Python, Java & Javascript, CSS & HTML, VisualBasic, currently learning C and Haskell
 <!--
 **omarahmed777/omarahmed777** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.